haystack/listit/README.md

     ant debug

-Debug builds generally appear under `debug/<platform>` and generally allow one to edit code without rebuilding.
+Debug builds are generally left in the build folder and generally allow one to edit code without rebuilding.
 However,the following exceptions apply:

   * Chrome debug builds appear under the `src/` directory.
 This is unavoidable for the moment as chrome does not allow symlinks in extensions